 Erik Waterkotte is an Associate Professor in the Department of Art & Art History at UNC Charlotte.
 He received his MFA from the University of Alberta in 2005 and his BFA from Illinois State University in 2001.
 While completing his BFA, he studied printmaking for a semester at the University of Wolverhampton in the U.K.

-Waterkotte has been a visiting artist at universities throughout the United States, and has been the recipient of a Minnesota State Arts Board Emerging Artist Initiative Grant.
+Waterkotte has been a visiting artist at universities throughout the United States and has been the recipient of a Minnesota State Arts Board Emerging Artist Initiative Grant.
 He has also taught at Minnesota State University Mankato and Indiana University.
+Visit Website.